See it if You love great musicals with incredible singing and Broadway royalty. Such amazing voices and such a relevant story right now

-Don't see it if You don’t like incredible productions Read more
+Don't see it if you don't want to enjoy yourself.
+Read more

 “Like a lot of current theater that hitches a ride on the Holocaust for dramatic propulsion, ‘Harmony’ makes guilt and anguish its through line, unintentionally suggesting that survival and the solace of music are somehow undeserved.
 Luckily, after a rough ride of an evening, the finale — offers exquisite evidence to the contrary.”